opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 For this, we will use the open source P4_16 compiler ([p4c][p4c]) which includes a backend for this specific target, named `p4c-bm2-ss`.

-To compile the program, open a terminal window on the tutorial repo and type the following command:
+To compile the program, open a terminal window in the exercise VM and type the following command:

 ```